ygoe/NetRevisionTask/README.md

 ## Usage in C# source code

 The following sample code from the AssemblyInfo.cs file would be resolved as described.
+Defining the desired attributes and their revision formats in this file is the easier and recommended method for classic-style projects (i.e. what existed before .NET Core).

     [assembly: AssemblyVersion("0.0")]
     [assembly: AssemblyInformationalVersion("1.{c:15m:2013}-{chash:6}-{c:ymd}")]